(Photo taken a few years ago at Goose at the Gate Pottery,

 When I remember.)

-I maintain two or three journals, for different purposes; the one that is most active, at least as of early 2013, is either my LiveJournal, or my DreamWidth journal.
-(They carry identical content.)
+I maintain two other journals, for different purposes; the one that was most active as of early 2013 is my DreamWidth journal.

-The one that concerns itself mostly with the details and results of my work is a haphazard and occasional journal here, called Broadside.
-I haven’t posted to it lately [I am writing this during early February of 2013], but that’s because for the past 13 years I was far too busy with the Joss Research Institute.
-I hope to resume posting to it fairly soon.
+The journal here that concerns itself mostly with the details and results of my work is a haphazard and occasional thing called Broadside.
+I haven’t posted to it lately [I wrote that during 2013; I am revising this again during August of 2018], partly because for 13 years I was far too busy with the equivalent at the Joss Research Institute.
+That and Broadside have both been largely supplanted by the Patreon I mention above.

 I had an article in the December, 2004 issue of